ACloudGuru/oprah/README.md

 ### CLI

-Following is the usage of `oprah` CLI.
+Following is all options available in `oprah` CLI.

 ```
 Usage: oprah [options] [command]